-(a) Through fault cause for evice , a landlord shall not terminate a residential tenancy for any no

-(b) Through of a tenant allowing

-COVID-19 pandemic

-- Notwithstanding the foregoing, nothing in this section limits a landlord's ability to (c) terminate a residential tenancy for any of the following reasons: - (1) The termination is necessary to protect the landlord's health or safety or any other tenant's health or safety. - (2) The termination is necessary where the owner or a member of the landlord's immediate family intends to occupy the residential real property. - The termination is to remove the residential real property from the rental market, (3) but only when authorized by Government Code section 7060 et seq. - (d) To the extent state law is more protective of a residential tenancy than this section, those state law provisions shall apply to the residential tenancy.
+- (a) Through June 30, 2021, a landlord shall not terminate a residential tenancy for any no fault cause for eviction. - (b) Through June 30, 2021, a landlord shall not terminate a residential tenancy on the basis of a tenant allowing an unauthorized occupant to live in the dwelling unit, if the occupant is a member of the tenant's immediate family living in the dwelling unit as a result of the COVID-19 pandemic. - (c) Notwithstanding the foregoing, nothing in this section limits a landlord's ability to terminate a residential tenancy for any of the following reasons: - (1) The termination is necessary to protect the landlord's health or safety or any other tenant's health or safety. - (2) The termination is necessary where the owner or a member of the landlord's immediate family intends to occupy the residential real property. - (3) The termination is to remove the residential real property from the rental market, but only when authorized by Government Code section 7060 et seq. - (d) To the extent state law is more protective of a residential tenancy than this section, those state law provisions shall apply to the residential tenancy.
 Nothing in this section shall be construed to supersede any applicable requirements in Civil Code section 1946.2 pertaining to relocation assistance or rent waiver.